Fair Allocation of Two Types of Chores: EF1+ f PO

 \textbf{Claim 1:} For all allocations $X$ prior to and including $X^L$, we have that $X_{i^*}$ contains at least one item of each type. \begin{proof}[Proof of Claim 1] Recall that no agent has EF1 envy towards $i^*$ and thus every agent other than $i^*$ has no EF1-envy towards any agent.

 We first prove that $X_{i^*}$ has at least one type $A$ item.
 If ${i^*} = 1$, then this is immediately true.
 Otherwise, assume ${i^*} > 1$.
 We proceed by contradiction.
 Assume that $X_{i^*}$ has no type $A$ items.
-Then, agents $1$ through $i^*-1$ have all the type $A$ items, and agents $i$ through $n$ have all the type $B$ items.
-However, because $i^*$ is a split-agent, it follows that \textit{split-round-robin}$(i^*-1)$ has $A$-envy.
-Thus there must exist some agent $j < i^*$ which has EF1-envy towards another agent $k \geq i^*$ in $X$ which is a contradiction.
+Then, agents $1$ through $i^*-1$ have all the type $A$ items, and agents $i$ through $n$ have all the type $B$ items, just as in the allocation \textit{split-round-robin}$(i^*-1)$.
+However, because $i^*$ is a split-agent, we know that \textit{split-round-robin}$(i^*-1)$ has $A$-envy.
+Thus there must exist some agent $j < i^*$ who has EF1-envy towards another agent $k \geq i^*$ in $X$ which is a contradiction.

 We now prove that there is at least one type $B$ item.
 If $i^*=n$, it follows immediately.
 Otherwise, if $i^*<n$, we can use a symmetrical argument to the type $A$ item case. \end{proof}